Needlesticks/Exposures as related to HIV and Hepatitis

 If the source patient is a patient at IU, Riley, Methodist or Wishard Hospital, a rapid HIV test is done on the source patient's blood.
 The rapid HIV result is available within an hour of the receipt of the blood in the lab.
 Once the lab notifies the on-call person of the HIV result, the exposed individual will be notified by the on-call or clinic staff.

 .
 The employee/student/faculty member with an exposure will be tested at baseline for HIV 1 and 2 antibodies, Hepatitis B surface antibodies (HepBsAb) and HepC antibodies (HepCab).
-These labs may be repeated at 6, 12 and 24 weeks.
-If the source patient is HIV+ and Hep C +, testing at 12 months is recommended.
+If the source patient's results are negative AND the clinic has documentation that the exposed person is imune to Hepatitis B, no futher follow up is necessary.
+If the source patient is unknown or if source patient tests positive for Hep C or HIV, the labs may be repeated at 6, 12 and 24 weeks.
+If the source patient is HIV+ and Hep C +, testing is also done at 12 months.

 Labs on the exposed person are drawn at the health clinic unless antiviral medications are prescribed after usual business hours.